And yes, I feel like a quitter, but it was the right thing for me.

 Allow me to explain…oh Jesus…

 So, that’s the real girl behind every impossibly positive and borderline annoying IG post of 2020.
 She had a tough year.
 She didn’t show that part.
 She showed you her runs.
 It’s hard to admit when everything isn’t perfect.
 I strive for perfection, some people fake it, but life doesn’t work that way.
 Stuff happens.
-Some people just suck.
 And it’s all tiring.
 It is ok to be tired.

 Are you tired, too?
 I feel you.
 Let’s get through this together.
 It won’t last forever.